DeviousDevices/DDx/== Readme/ReadMe.txt

 v1.1.6.
 * Added Ballet boots ("restrictive boots") and crafting.
+* Added new scripts for blocking harness and blindfold.
 * Added new tags to zadxlibs (framework functionality).
 * Added zad_DeviousSuit keyword to blocking harness.